alanszlosek/voxeling/INSTALL.md

 ### Option 3: Store world state in MongoDB

-Install the npm module for MongoDB.
+Install the npm module for MongoDB if running locally.

 ```shell
 npm install mongodb